-The following amended Management's Discussion and Analysis ("MD&A") for Empower Clinics Inc. together with its wholly owned subsidiaries ("Empower" or "the Company") is prepared as of July 13, 2021 and relates to the financial condition and results of operations for the three months ended March 31, 2021 and 2020.
+The following Management's Discussion and Analysis ("MD&A") for Empower Clinics Inc. together with its wholly owned subsidiaries ("Empower" or "the Company") is prepared as of August 30, 2021 and relates to the financial condition and results of operations for the three and six months ended June 30, 2021 and 2020.
 Past performance may not be indicative of future performance.
-This MD&A should be read in conjunction with the consolidated financial statements and related notes for the three months ended March 31, 2021 and 2020 ("consolidated financial statements"), which have been prepared using accounting policies consistent with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS" or "GAAP").
+This MD&A should be read in conjunction with the consolidated financial statements and related notes for the three and six months ended June 30, 2021 and 2020 ("consolidated financial statements"), which have been prepared using accounting policies consistent with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS" or "GAAP").

 The first, second, third and fourth quarters of the Company's fiscal years are referred to as "Q1", "Q2", "Q3" and "Q4", respectively.
-The years ended December 31, 2020, 2019 and 2018, are also referred to as "fiscal 2020", "fiscal 2019" and "fiscal 2018", respectively.
+The six months ended June 30, 2021 and 2020 are referred to as "YTD 2021" and "YTD 2020"The years ended December 31, 2020, 2019 and 2018, are also referred to as "fiscal 2020", "fiscal 2019" and "fiscal 2018", respectively.
 All amounts are presented in United States dollars, the Company's presentation currency, unless otherwise stated.
 References to "C\$" are to Canadian dollars.